 for clusters using Local Storage or for clusters installed in a private

 cloud.
-The operator allows users to specify a Maintenance Window and
+The operator allows you to specify a Maintenance Window and

 configure the reaction to any underlying node eviction.
 The

 in the maintenance window section enables to specify the strategy to be used: